top of page

 It’s consistency.

-What Low Variation Really Indicates
+What Your Variation Really Means for You

 • Below 10% → limited upside

-• 10–20% → solid opportunity
+• 10–20% → strong opportunity

-• Above 20% → strong untapped potential
+• Above 20% → significant untapped potential

 Most of our success stories started in the 10–20% range.
-Those practices achieved significant production increases, average increase $250K per year, per dentist.
+Those practices achieved significant production increases (average increase $250K per year, per dentist).

 The highest-growth practices I’ve worked with are often above a 20% variation.
 These offices averaged significantly higher increases.